-These are central to the Christian ethos of St Margaret Clitherow School, which seek to develop the school as a social community which promotes a sense of belonging, caring, sharing, co-operation and responsibility.
+These are central to the Christian ethos of St Margaret Clitherow which seeks to develop the school as a social community which promotes a sense of belonging, caring, sharing, co-operation and responsibility.

-There is a real commitment through the school to an energetic delivery of Personal, Social and Moral education, which is appropriate to the child's development and experience.
+There is a real commitment through the school to an energetic delivery of Personal, Social and Moral education, which is appropriate to the child's development.
+A cooperative atmosphere for learning/play/sports games and teamwork skills are taught through PE, SEAL and clubs.

 This may take the form of:

-- > Story and Discussion
+- Story and Discussion

-- > Co-operative/circle games
+- Co-operative/circle games

-- > Role play/Drama
+- Role play/Drama

 - Assemblies and Collective Worship

 - Playground games

-- > SEAL lessons
+- SEAL lessons

 - Annual Anti-bullying week